Burns cause about 3000 deaths/year in the US and about 2 million physician visits.

 Because of the many factors involved in burn outcome, early discussion of the specifics of each case with a burn center is probably more helpful than applying rigid criteria without consultation.

-In addition, hospitalization may be necessary if
+In addition, transfer and/or hospitalization may be necessary if

 Prophylactic systemic antibiotics are not given.

 Initial empiric antibiotic treatment for apparent infection during the first 5 days should target staphylococci and streptococci (eg, with vancomycin for inpatients who have a positive MRSA colonization swab).
 Infections that develop after 5 days are treated with broad-spectrum antibiotics that are effective against gram-positive and gram-negative bacteria.
 Antibiotic selection is subsequently adjusted based on culture and sensitivity results.
 Excision of a burn wound with deeper infection optimizes the chance of resolving the infection.
 Skin grafting should be delayed until infection is resolved.